 The Company evaluated all events and transactions that occurred after the balance sheet date through the date of this filing.
-During this period, the Company did not have any material recognizable or disclosable subsequent events.
+Except as disclosed below and the Ares Trading Agreement in footnote 6, the Company did not have any other material subsequent events that impacted its financial statements or disclosures.